LaMitaOne/JoltPhysics4Delphi/README.md

      Optimization: Frustum & Distance Culling
      Multi-threading: Utilizes Jolt's built-in thread pool and job system for maximum performance.
      VCL Integration: Includes a TRaylibSandbox component that embeds a Raylib 3D window inside a standard Delphi VCL form, running smoothly in a background thread.
+     Shooting mechanic: Fire persistent blue cannonball projectiles using Spacebar with a cooldown to knock objects away.
+     Custom GLSL Lighting System implementing basic ambient and diffuse shading for the floor, walls, and actors.
+     Dynamic Fake Shadows: Flat shadows drawn under objects that scale in size and opacity based on the object's height.

   Controls:

    Left click drag and throw items
    Right click camera rotation
+   WASD move camera
+   Space shoot
    Mouse Wheel zoom in out

 📦 Project Structure